MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ![Screenshot of HoloLens button.](media/minimize-MR-toolbar.jpg "Screenshot of HoloLens button")

+> [!NOTE]
-The toolbar remains minimized if you switch to a different Dynamics 365 Remote Assist user's video feed.
-You can restore the toolbar by selecting the **MR Toolbar** button again.
+> The toolbar remains minimized if you switch to a different Dynamics 365 Remote Assist user's video feed.

+To restore the toolbar, select the **MR Toolbar** button again.

+### Call Controls toolbar

 When you join a call, you'll also see the Call Controls toolbar.